Honing Personal Leadership: A 5-Part Workshop on Cultivating Internal Leadership and Self-Awareness

 Identify authentic zone of genius and how to operate from it

-Translate inner leadership into systemic effectiveness and presence
+Translate inner leadership into professional performance

 Structure: